Social inhibition: Adolescence

-Social inhibition has been widely studied in children; however, research on how it develops through adolescence and adulthood is not as prevalent, although anxiety-related social problems are most commonly seen in adolescents.
-Many of the behavioral traits are the same in adolescence as they are in childhood: withdrawing from unfamiliar people, situations and objects.
-However, it has been tested that adolescents are more aware of their social situations and are more likely to be inhibited in public settings.
+Social inhibition has been widely studied in children; however, research on how it develops through adolescence and adulthood is not as prevalent.
+Although anxiety-related social problems are most commonly seen in adolescents, many of the behavioral traits are the same in adolescence as they are in childhood; withdrawing from unfamiliar people, situations and objects are all behavioral traits that have been observed in adolescents.
+Despite this, it has been tested that adolescents are more aware of social situations, and are more likely to be inhibited in public settings.
 Researchers found younger individuals to be more likely to differentiate between public and private settings when inquiring about potentially embarrassing issues.
 It is also thought that inhibition is in many ways addressed in childhood and adolescence simply because schools facilitate interactions with others.
 As an adult, the same facilitating circumstance may not occur unless the individual prompts them on their own.
-Gest states that adults do not have as many casual peer interactions and friendship opportunities that guide and support relationships unless they facilitate them on their own.
+Guest states that adults do not have as many casual peer interactions and friendship opportunities that guide and support relationships unless they facilitate them on their own.
 Adolescent research has also shown that social inhibition is associated with a more negative emotional state in young men than women.